-Our class exhibition will be on Friday 26th May, starting at 2:30pm.
+Our parent exhibition will be on Tuesday 24th June, from 2-3pm.
 We would love you to join us.
 Please do not bring toddlers and babies if they are going to be a distraction for the children.

-Finally, please remember to visit our blog at https://classroom.google.com.
+Finally, please remember to visit our blog at https://classroom.google.com/c/NzA3ODgwNzc5NDQz.
 This is a great way to find out what we have been up to in our class.

-I look forward to working in partnership with you all this year.
+I look forward to continuing to work in partnership with you, and please do not hesitate to contact me if needed.